BS 9990 Compliance

 Hotels, conference centres, cinemas, theatres and large entertainment venues such as stadiums typically span several floors or mezzanine levels.
 These buildings often exceed height thresholds of 18-meters for dry risers.

 Hospitals, care homes and other healthcare buildings nearly always install dry risers if they have three or more storeys, due to the vulnerable occupants.
 Emergency departments and patient wards on upper floors need swift fire response.
-UK guidance explicitly lists “hospitals and healthcare facilities” as buildings that should have dry risers.
 In practice, every large hospital tower or medical centre uses dry riser systems to meet fire safety regulations.

 Transport Hubs and Car Parks

-Airports and train stations and multi-storey car parks commonly have dry risers.
+Airports, train stations and multi-storey car parks commonly have dry risers.
 Major transport terminals are usually large buildings with high ceilings and mezzanines; dry risers ensure water reaches upper platforms.
 Airports use dry risers to serve multi-level departure lounges and towers.
-Multi-storey car parks (often open) also require dry risers if they exceed 18 m, so fire engines can pump water into the parking levels.
+Multi-storey car parks (often open) also require dry risers if they exceed 18-metres, so fire engines can pump water into the parking levels.

 Education & Public Buildings

-Universities, schools, theatres, museums and libraries are often multi-level or have high-ceiling halls.
+Universities, schools, museums and libraries are often multi-level or have high-ceiling halls.
 Educational campuses with academic blocks install dry risers as part of fire safety plans.
-The UK guidance specifically cites “educational institutions including schools” and “public venues and large facilities” are needing risers.
-Large theatres and sports stadiums also have multiple floors of seating and roof heights over 18-meters, so dedicated dry risers are fitted in stairwells.
-These systems ensure that venues (for example, a university campus or city hall) have the infrastructure for effective firefighting on upper levels.
+Dry riser systems ensure that venues (for example, a university campus or city hall) have the infrastructure for effective firefighting on upper levels.

 Enquiry and Quotation